-The Delphic landscape of Central Greece and the archaeological site (regarded as the most renowned oracle of ancient times and a Unesco World Heritage Monument since 1972) are a gift to humanity.
-You will bow to what men and nature made together, a creation beyond place and time.
+The Delphic landscape of Central Greece and the archaeological site (easily amongst the most important archaeological sites in Greece and a UNESCO World Heritage Monument since 1972) are a gift to humanity.
+In Delphi, you will bow to what men and nature made together, a creation beyond place and time.
 And you’ll discover your deeper self as the power of human potential and divine energy resonate within you.

-Layers of myth and history enhance the natural magnificence of Delphi.
-It is told that Zeus sent two eagles in opposite directions to determine the fulcrum of all existence.
-When they met at Delphi, he proclaimed it the “navel of the world”.
-Tradition also relates that at Delphi a sanctuary existed, dedicated to Mother Earth and guarded by the dragon Python.
+Layers of myth and history enhance the natural magnificence of Delphi in Greece.
+It is said that Zeus sent two eagles in opposite directions to determine the fulcrum of all existence.
+When they met there, he proclaimed it the “navel of the world”.
+Tradition also relates that a sanctuary existed at ancient Delphi, dedicated to Mother Earth and guarded by the dragon Python.
 Apollo, disguised as a dolphin, arrived at Kirra, Delphi’s port, slew the dragon and founded his own sanctuary in its place, the Temple of Apollo.

 The Delphic oracle was an important spiritual and religious centre from the 6th century BC to the 4th century AD and rewarded the god-fearing with credible, if ambiguous, prophecies.
 Ancient pilgrims expressed their gratitude in the form of dozens of magnificent offerings that came to light during excavations.